Implementing Reasonable Accommodations for Students in Schools

 A guide to the Disability Service for Academic Liaison Officers and Tutors can be downloaded by clicking on this link.
 The booklet contains useful information on supporting students with disabilities, reasonable accommodations, and registering with the Disability Service.

-Module owners/Teaching staff have access to the LENS reasonable accommodation list either sent to them by the DLO or viewing via SITS.
+Module owners/Teaching staff have access to the LENS reasonable accommodation list either sent to them by the DLO or viewed via SITS.
 (The latter requires DLO to attach the teaching staff to that course in the Course LENS view in SITS.)

 Director of Teaching and Learning or Programme/Course Directors are responsible for ensuring oversight of all reasonable accommodations in their School and are responsible for all non-standard Reasonable Accommodation requests.

 Student with disabilities: have access to their LENS in their student portal.
-If a student registers with the Disability Service and is given reasonable accommodations this will be reports in their LENS.
+If a student registers with the Disability Service and is given reasonable accommodations this will be reported in their LENS.
 Students are encouraged to discuss their disability reasonable accommodations with the relevant DLO of their course and other School/Course staff to ensure RAs are understood.
 Typically, students may contact a School to ensure departmental exam accommodations are provided when these exams are taking place.

 More information on departmental examinations and responsibilities can be found at this link.